-Gluten.
-Unfortunately, there is some conflicting evidence supporting the removal of gluten from the diet to help decrease IBS symptoms.
-It’s generally listed on the “Elimiate these foods!” lists given to many of those suffering from the disease (even though it isn’t a “food,” it’s a protein).
+Unfortunately, there exists some conflicting evidence in regard to the elimination of gluten from the diet to help decrease the prevalence of IBS symptoms.
+It’s generally listed on the “Eliminate these foods!” lists given to many of those suffering from the disease (even though it isn’t a “food,” it’s a protein).
 What’s the opposing argument?

 Thing one: Gluten is not a carbohydrate, so it cannot be classified as a FODMAP.
-(For more information on the gluten, celiac disease and the current diet fad, check out our article, Gluten… Are you for real?)
+(For more information on the gluten, celiac disease and associated elimination diets, check out our article, Gluten… Are You For Real?)

 Thing two: Some recent research has shown some light on whether or not gluten has a negative effect on symptoms associated with IBS… and to some, it doesn’t.
-A 2013 study published in the journal Gastroenterology, performed a double-blind crossover trial (it doesn’t get much better than this), looking at whether or not gluten-containing foods affected individuals suffering from non-celiac gluten sensitivity.
-Ironically, the gluten had no affect on symptoms.
-Another study in the same journal (2001) looked at sub-groups of IBS suffers that could benefit from gluten elimination due to a potential association with underlying celiac disease… but for those individuals only – not everyone.
+A 2013 study published in the journal Gastroenterology, performed a double-blind crossover trial (it doesn’t get much better than this), investigating whether or not gluten-containing foods affected individuals suffering from non-celiac gluten sensitivity.
+Ironically, gluten had no affect on symptoms.
+An earlier study in the same journal (2001) looked at sub-groups of IBS suffers that could benefit from gluten elimination due to a potential association with underlying celiac disease… but for those individuals only – not everyone.
 So is gluten elimination necessary?
-According to truPhys and many others, the jury is still out.
+The jury is still out.